wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "searchJira"

-    To get an existing issue, use searchJira and specify theJQL query.
+    To get an existing issue, use `searchJira` with the JQL query.

     <table>
         <tr>